teluashish/distributed-inference/README.md

 | Node 5                | 1.31E-06               | 45.81                          | 15.96                | 27.5                  | 0.32                       | 46.13          |
 | Total                 | 4.36E-05               | 60.637                         | 592.01               | 175.938               | 181.205                    | 241.842        |

-Table 3.
-5-Node Architecture Evaluation
+**Table 3.
+5-Node Architecture Evaluation**

-**Final Throughput Values**
+### Final Throughput Values

 Sequential: 4.19 inferences per second, which is calculated from 249 results in 59.4s.
 2 Worker Nodes: 2.57 inferences per second, which is calculated from 176 results in 68.33s.
 3 Worker Nodes: 3.38 inferences per second, which is calculated from 233 results in 68.816s.

-4 Worker Nodes: 3.25 inferences per second, which is calculated from 225 results in 69s

-5 Worker Nodes: 3.10 inferences per second, which is calculated from 216 results in 69.63s.
+4 Worker Nodes: 3.25 inferences per second, which is calculated from 225 results in 69s 5 Worker Nodes: 3.10 inferences per second, which is calculated from 216 results in 69.63s.
 6 Worker Nodes: 2.166 inferences per second, which is calculated from 128 results in 59.09s.

-Fig. 1: Throughput Graph
+**Fig. 1: Throughput Graph**

-In all the architectures, the master to the first node and final node to the master communication are the costliest processes, which can be seen from the communication overhead times presented in Tables 1, 2, and 3.
+ - In all the architectures, the master to the first node and final node to the master communication are the costliest processes, which can be seen from the communication overhead times presented in Tables 1, 2, and 3.

-As we can see from the throughput graph in Fig. 1, when we have only 2 nodes we are not benefitting much from the distribution of inferences, producing low throughput.
+ - As we can see from the throughput graph in Fig. 1, when we have only 2 nodes we are not benefitting much from the distribution of inferences, producing low throughput.
 Although we noticed an increase in throughput at node 3, we started to see a decline due to the increased latency as we increased the number of nodes.

-Finally, the sequential model had given us better throughput because our input to the pipelined system is large, and the latency caused due to serialization and deserialization times of the large input.
+ - Finally, the sequential model had given us better throughput because our input to the pipelined system is large, and the latency caused due to serialization and deserialization times of the large input.

-Fig. 2
+**Fig. 2: Network Payload vs Total Time**
 We validated this decline by plotting a line graph in Fig. 2 for the ratio of the total network payload to the total time for each architecture.
 The line graph demonstrates that the trend follows a similar pattern as the throughputs, indicating a decline in throughput from node 3 to node 6.

-**How our key design choices affected results:**
+## How our key design choices affected results:

 Our main goal of increasing concurrency, and hence throughput, was adversely affected by the large data inputs because of huge communication, serialization, and deserialization overhead, which our pipelined system is not optimized for.
 A smaller data input would have generated much better results for the parallel model.
 Initially, our entire program was in a few big files, making our code messy and hard to debug.
 After we modularized our code into classes, we found that it was easier to debug our code in the event of problems and extend the code further.
 This made our progress much faster and everyone was able to contribute more rapidly to the codebase without much blockages.
 For transparency, we felt that we could have done better as the user still has to make a decision about the number of nodes used in the program.
 This is not ideal as the number of nodes used could have a huge impact on the throughput, negating the gains in throughput brought about by utilizing multiple compute nodes.
 In the future, a dynamic load balancer could be implemented to estimate the optimal number of compute nodes needed for the inference in order to maximize throughput.
 We felt that we could have made our project more scalable by changing the logic of the master and compute nodes slightly.
 Instead of statically assigning compute nodes to the master node, we could make the compute nodes request the master for tasks instead.
 This allows the program to dynamically assign available compute nodes to the master based on the size of input data.

 **Limitation**